CONNECT-platform/coding-blog/docs/md/updates/update-1.md

 blog.

 We opted for a slow roll-out instead of an all-out access to ensure that we will have the capacity to focus on feedback of every creator.
-Our publishing process might need further polish, our CDN might require further optimization, or there simply might be great ideas from authors and creators on how to make `coding.blog` a better blogging tool, and we don't want to miss any of that because we have overloaded ourselves.
+Our publishing process might need further polish, our Content Delivery Network (CDN) might require further optimization, or there simply might be great ideas from authors and creators on making `coding.blog` a better blogging tool, and we don't want to miss any of that!

 The first batch of creator accounts were activated today.
 We simply prioritize people who are more likely to start creating content and test our systems more actively, also emphasizing the